-To answer this question, we propose WEAVER, the first retargetable quantum compiler framework that automatically generates, optimizes, and verifies high-fidelity code for diverse quantum technologies.
-WEAVER primarily focuses on two prominent technologies: superconducting qubits and neutral atoms.
+To answer this question, we propose Weaver, the first retargetable quantum compiler framework that automatically generates, optimizes, and verifies high-fidelity code for diverse quantum technologies.
+Weaver primarily focuses on two prominent technologies: superconducting qubits and neutral atoms.
 The former is widely studied in research and industry settings, offering a mature and comprehensive ecosystem.
-Neutral atoms, and specifically, Field-Programmable-Quantum-Arrays (FPQAs), have shown better scalability, more flexible arrangement, lower cooling requirements, and higher parallelism [35, 47, 48, 80], compared to superconducting.
+Neutral atoms, and specifically, Field-Programmable-Quantum-Arrays (FPQAs), have shown better scalability, more flexible arrangement, lower cooling requirements, and higher parallelism [35, 48, 49, 81], compared to superconducting.

-We design WEAVER with minimal assumptions about the hardware specifications since FPQAs are still an emerging technology that will evolve over time.
-Specifically, 1) WEAVER introduces the wQASM assembly language, the first formal extension of the standardized and widely used OpenQASM quantum assembly [16] with FPQA-specific backend instructions (§ 4).
-(2) WEAVER optimizes programs for FPQAs by implementing wOPTIMIZER, an extensible set of optimization passes that leverage FPQA capabilities to increase parallelization, reduce the program execution time, and lower the hardware noise overheads (§ 5).
-Lastly (3), WEAVER introduces wCHECKER which checks for equivalence between the technology-agnostic and the target-compiled binaries (§ 6).
+We design Weaver with minimal assumptions about the hardware specifications since FPQAs are still an emerging technology that will evolve over time.
+Specifically, 1Weaver introduces the wQasm assembly language, the first formal extension of the standardized and widely used OpenQASM quantum assembly [16] with FPQA-specific backend instructions (§ 4).
+2 Weaver optimizes programs for FPQAs by implementing wOptimizer, an extensible set of optimization passes that leverage FPQA capabilities to increase parallelization, reduce the program execution time, and lower the hardware noise overheads (§ 5).
+Lastly 3, Weaver introduces wChecker which checks for equivalence between the technology-agnostic and the target-compiled binaries (§ 6).

 Figure 1.
-Example of a typical quantum algorithm (§ 2.1) (a) Input graph for max-cut. (b) The quantum circuit encoding the formulation of max-cut for the graph. (c) The result of circuit execution is a probability distribution of bitstrings. (d) The result of (c) is interpreted as a max-cut between vertices $\{a,b,e\}$ and $\{c,d,f\}$.
+Example of a typical quantum algorithm (§ 2.1) (a) Input graph for max-cut. (b) The quantum circuit encoding the formulation of max-cut for the graph. (c) The result of circuit execution is a probability distribution of bitstrings. (d) The result of (c) is interpreted as a max-cut between vertices $\{a,b,e\}$ and $\{c,d,f\}$ .

-We implement WEAVER in Python on top of Qiskit [75] and OpenQASM [17] and PySAT [38].
-We evaluate WEAVER using state-of-the-art quantum applications on IBM quantum devices and FPQA simulators.
-Our results show that wOPTI-MIZER achieves $5.7 10^3 \times$ faster compilation times, improves execution times by $4.4 \times$, and execution fidelity by 10% for small applications and $1.27 10^5$ for applications of increasing size, on average, compared to superconducting architectures and state-of-the-art (non-retargetable) FPQA-specific compilers, namely Geyser [67], Atomique [101], and DPQA [93].
-Artifact.
-WEAVER data and code are publicly available at https://doi.org/10.5281/zenodo.14084047.
+We implement Weaver in Python on top of Qiskit [76] and OpenQASM [17] and PySAT [38].
+We evaluate Weaver using state-of-the-art quantum applications on IBM quantum devices and FPQA simulators.
+Our results show that woptimizer achieves $5.710^3 \times$ faster compilation times, improves execution times by $4.4 \times$ , and execution fidelity by 10% for small applications and $1.2710^5$ for applications of increasing size, on average, compared to superconducting architectures and state-of-the-art (non-retargetable) FPQA-specific compilers, namely Geyser [68], Atomique [102], and DPQA [94].